Neural network illustration — nodes and connections emerging from code

 d_output = error * sigmoid_derivative(output)

-# Compute error for hidden layer
+# Error at hidden layer

 error_hidden = d_output.dot(weights_hidden_output.T)